HarryOwen23/DND-Cloud-Dragon-2023/README.md

  - Document different ideas user's would have in mind
  - World building help

-<span style="color:red">With DND-Cloud-Dragon-2023, I hope to make an accessible tool to help dnd players make character building a nice and spicy experience!</span>
+<p>With DND-Cloud-Dragon-2023, I hope to make an accessible tool to help dnd players make character building a nice and spicy experience!</p>
-<span style="color:red">The tool will also be used for DM's to help with world builing for their campaigns.</span>
+<p>The tool will also be used for DM's to help with world builing for their campaigns.</p>
-<span style="color:red">Massive thanks to all who want to contribute to the repo!</span>
+<p>Massive thanks to all who want to contribute to the repo!</p>